carnegie/PlantClusterFinder/README.md

 Authors: Pascal Schlapfer, December 2017
          Bo Xue, December 2017

+**Note**: *For calculating sequencing gaps, PlantClusterFinder would call 3 awk scripts that utilizes GNU awk functions.
+For systems that has 'gawk' and 'awk' as separate commands, use "git checkout gawk_gap" to the branch that specifically calls 'gawk'.
+If you prefer a different option, use "git checkout python_gap" to the branch that uses a python script to perform the same task*.

  Mandatory inputs: all files need full path, order does not matter.